diana-hep/oamap/README.rst

     >>> source = DataSource2({"id-array": numpy.arange(len(stars), dtype=int)}, DataSource())
     >>> stars_v2 = schema(source)

-    # now the new dataset has the new field and the old one doesn't
+    # the new dataset has the new field and the old one doesn't, but the share 99% of the data
     >>> stars_v2[0].id
     0
     >>> stars_v2[100].id